wu-gordon/ApexLegendsSummaryLog/README.md

 **What will the application do?**

-Inspired by the free-to-play battle royale-hero shooter game Apex Legends developed by Respawn Entertainment, this application allows players to visualize a game by game point breakdown of their ranked sessions.
+Inspired by the free-to-play battle royale-hero shooter game Apex Legends, developed by Respawn Entertainment, this application allows players to visualize a game by game breakdown of their ranked sessions.

 At the beginning of each session, players will be asked to select their appropriate ranked division (Bronze, Silver, Gold, Platinum, Diamond, Masters/Predator).
-This will introduce a new window with a text line requesting for an RP value which will be provided to the player at the end of each game.
-Once the RP value has been inserted, a built-in RP calculator will then determine the player's placement among 60 teams of 3, and a combined total of Kills/Assists or kill participation (KP) for that game.

-Next, there will be an option to "Submit" which will complete the session and print out a total RP gained/lost summary with an ordered breakdown of placement and KP alongside the selected division it was in.
-Players also have the option to "Re-enter" to continue entering RP entries after each game until their session is over.

-Additionally, there will be a "Menu" option at the bottom after receiving the details per RP entry, allowing players to head back to the main menu and select a different ranked division, in the case where players rank up during their session.
+At the end of each game, players will be able to record three unique values: the overall placement among sixty teams of three, a kill participation (KP) value which consists a combined total of kills and assists, and a positive/negative RP value based on the quality of their game.

+After entering these values, players will be prompted to add data for a new match.
+If selected "yes", the same values will be requested from the player again, until "no" is selected to indicate completion of their ranked session.
+In the event that a player promotes from their current division, they may select the next appropriate rank division when re-entering their data for the following game(s).

+Next, a match history log of all the games that have been recorded will be printed out in chronological order.
+Players will be able to visualize their progress from all the matches that were played, in addition to which divisions they were played in.

 **Kills/Assists (KP) Multiplier (Max KP = 6)** </P>
 *1 KP = 1 Kill or Assist(s)*